inspircd/docs/docs/3/installation/index.md

 ## Installing InspIRCd 3

 There are many different methods for installing InspIRCd.
-You should need to pick the method which fits your needs best.
+You should pick the method which fits your needs best.

 ### Docker